EducationShinyAppTeam/Probability-Applications/docs/README.md

 ![App Screenshot](../docs/Screenshot.png)

 # App Description
-This app quizzes your knowledge of turning probability applications with context into mathematical expressions using a hangman game format.
+This app quizzes your knowledge of turning probability applications with context into mathematical expressions using a game format.